chscherb/t-channel_dark_QCD/README.md

 In the in 2409.XXXX described scenario fourth and higher generation dark quarks are only produced in the shower as they don't couple to SM quarks.
 In pythia their masses are set in the same way as the first three generations.
 The PDG IDs for higher generation dark quarks are `490010i` with `i = 4, 5, ...8`.

 In addition, dark meson masses, lifetimes and branching ratios can be set in pythia.
-These are model dependent and it is recommended to set up a script to calculate them for a model and parameter choide.
+These are model dependent and it is recommended to set up a script to calculate them for a model and parameter choice.
+An example with four dark flavours is given.